patthewebrat/php-image-resizer/README.md

 Point the web root to the public directory and you should be good to go.

 Should run on most versions of PHP, has been tested up to 8.1.
+You'll probably need to increase the memory limit upwards of 512M if you are resizing larger images.

 ## Usage